User Guide

 5. Download from the Floppy Images database

-In the menu, there is a bar with the alphabet and numbers.
+In the menu, there is a bar with the underscore, alphabet and numbers.
 Selecting the letter or number will display the list of applications starting with that letter in the name.
+Selecting the underscore will display the latest applications added to the database, from the newest to the oldest, which is useful to find the latest applications added to the database.

 The user can now select the application to download pressing